astronati/php-fantasy-football-quotations-parser/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

 # Fantasy Football Quotations Parser
-This library is used to parse files that are provided by main sport newspapers with players quotations after each soccer match of the [Serie A](https://en.wikipedia.org/wiki/Serie_A) championship.
+Provides a way to parse files that are provided by main sport newspapers with players quotations after each soccer match of the [Serie A](https://en.wikipedia.org/wiki/Serie_A) championship.

 ## Supported Newspapers
 Currently the "[Gazzetta dello Sport](http://www.gazzetta.it/)" is the only supported newspaper.

-**NOTE:** To add another newspaper into the supported list, please provide us new kinds of files that need to be parsed in order to update the php package through the [issue tracker](https://github.com/astronati/php-fantasy-football-quotations-parser/issues/new).
+**NOTE:** To add another newspaper into the supported list, please provide us new kinds of files that need to be parsed in order to update the php package.

+To do that please file a new [issue](https://github.com/astronati/php-fantasy-football-quotations-parser/issues/new).

 ## Installation
 You can install the library and its dependencies using `composer` running: